Sign up to avail 15 % off on your first order

 Helps You Learn and Play Musical Instruments Better

-First things first, it will help you play musical instruments of all types A LOT better.
+First, it will help you play musical instruments of all types A LOT better.
 As a result, it will help you take your inspirations and use them in your music creations.
 Much of your work is inspired by borrowing, sampling, or interpolating songs you like into your own as a music lover or creator.

 Still, without the ability to read sheet music, you’re not reaching your full creative potential and developing your ideas into fresh pieces of music.
 You’re stuck because you don’t know the first thing about what music notes, pitch, or rhythm the song you’re taking inspiration from is composed of — which is a significant drawback for you as a musician.